geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 From airy shapes to draw their midnight veil.<br>
 &emsp;“Oh, turn, my master," cried the trembling squire,<br>
 “Infernal spirits fight that sanguine fire!<br>
-Thou know'st me brave,—I never shrunk with fear,<br>
+Thou know’st me brave,—I never shrunk with fear,<br>
-From aught that man could threat, or thou could'st dare;<br>
+From aught that man could threat, or thou could’st dare;<br>
-But I was warn'd by her who gave me breath<br>
+But I was warn’d by her who gave me breath<br>
 To shun this forest more than pain or death.<br>
 These wilds, where bears and fiercer ruffians prowl,<br>
 And stronger, nameless horrors thrill the soul;<br>
 Where Druid orgies mock the Name Divine,<br>
-And human victims heap Irmensul's shrine:<br>
+And human victims heap Irmensul’s shrine:<br>
 Where guilt and fear the avenging kindred shun,<br>
 And wizards meet for rites that blot the sun;<br>
 Lure hapless wanderers to the fatal wood,<br>
 Or roam as wolves, to feast on human blood.<sup id="ref13-l"><a href="#note13-l" class="footnote-ref">l</a></sup><br>
-She told of murder'd forms that ride the gale,<br>
+She told of murder’d forms that ride the gale,<br>
 Weep in the rain, and in the tempest wail;<br>
 Of shrieks and howlings—Ha! dost thou not see,<br>
 Where tortured spirits writhe on every tree?<br>
 Oh! ’tis in scenes like these, in such an hour,<br>
 That sleepless demons know their baleful power!<br>
 Turn, turn, while yet our steeds may fly the spell,<br>
-No eye can see thy shame, no tongue can tell."<br>
+No eye can see thy shame, no tongue can tell.”<br>
-&emsp;“And think'st thou, Bernard, Honour has no power<br>
+&emsp;“And think’st thou, Bernard, Honour has no power<br>
 In noble breasts, though at the midnight hour?<br>
 That I could wear these spurs a monarch gave,<br>
 And know me base, yet mingle with the brave?<br>